Moodle: Convert documents using Sensus Access

-- Click the File Selection drop-down menu and choose a file from the list.
+- Click File Selection and choose a file from the list.

-- Under Requested Conversion, click the target format for this document (not all will be available for every type of file):
+- Under Requested Conversion, click your desired format (not all will be available for every type of file):

 - Accessibility conversion — converts image files or image-only PDFs into files with screen-readable text

 - MP3 — uses text-to-speech software to create an audio file of text in a document

 - E-book — reflowable-text (with or without synchronized audio) formats used by e-book reader devices and software, e.g., Kindle, Nook, Apple Books, Kobo, Bluefire, etc.

 - DAISY — creates a Daisy talking book file; note that fewer languages are supported than for other conversions

 - Depending on the format you chose, you may be prompted to set Conversion Parameters:

 - Accessibility conversion parameters

 - Target format: Select a file format for the converted file.
 If you are uncertain, choose a TXT file if you do not need to preserve any visual formatting and a PDF, RTF, or DOC if you do.